Tour du Mont Blanc Camping – The Ultimate Guide

 For more backpacking inspiration, check out the 10 Best Bucket List Backpacking Trip Ideas.

-What to Pack for the Tour du Mont Blanc Trail
+What to Pack for the Tour du Mont Blanc Camping

 This will depend on when you decide to trek.
-If you’re going mid-summer, you won’t need a lot of warm clothes.
+If you’re going mid-summer, you won’t need as many warm clothes.
 If you go in September like we did, pack ALL THE LAYERS.
 The weather can change by 40 degrees day to day.
 Be prepared.

 For the only packing list you’ll need, I wrote a post and included every little thing that we brought with us.